 A person who lives in a household earning less than the low income cut-off as defined by Statistics Canada is considered to be from a low-income household.

-Visible Minority Youth
+• Visible Minority Youth

-A visible minority youth is defined as an individual, other than an Indigenous person, who is non-Caucasian in race or non- white in colour.
+An individual, other than an Indigenous person, who is non-Caucasian in race or non- white in colour.

 Indigenous Youth

 Indigenous is considered as First Nations, Métis or Inuit peoples.